meetp-azilen/FintechPOC/README.md

 ## Notes

 *   This application currently uses **mocked data** and does not connect to a real backend API.
-*   Budget persistence is simulated in the mock API layer; **AsyncStorage is not implemented** in this version.
+*   Budget persistence is simulated in the mock API layer.
 *   **Offline support is not yet implemented**.
 The app assumes network connectivity for fetching data (even though it's mocked).